 Saint Patrick's Day History

 St. Patrick's Day is a celebration of Irish pride and heritage.
-Saint Patrick was a British-born priest and former slave who is known for converting the Irish to Christianity and chasing the snakes out of the country.
-He died on March 17, in the year 461 and was mostly forgotten.
-As time passed, stories grew around St. Patrick and centuries later he was honored with the title of Patron Saint of Ireland.
+Saint Patrick was a British-born priest and former slave.
+He is known for converting the Irish to Christianity.
+He died on March 17, 461 C.E and was mostly forgotten.
+As time passed, stories started to spread around St. Patrick and centuries later, he was honored with the title of Patron Saint of Ireland.

 Saint Patrick's Day Facts & Quotes

 Saint Patrick's Day Top Events and Things to Do

 Saint Patrick's Day References and Related SitesNew Advent Catholic Encyclopedia: St. Patrick Ann Tompert, Michael Garland and Boyds Mills Press Staff: Saint Patrick, Boyds Mills Press, 2004, National Geographic: Saint Patrick's Facts www.loc.gov: March 17 Ireland.com: St Patrick's Festival